GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
-Think about it.
-It tells you something about the power of writing.
+> ### Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
 >
-> ~ *Manuel Blum*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts